per2jensen/dar-backup/README.md

 # TODO
   - An INC backup checks if a previous DIFF has been made.
 It doesn't care if a newer FULL has been created.
   - Currently INC backups are relative the latest DIFF - that makes it easy to restore.
-Incremental backups are usually relative to the latest backup taken, in order to make them as small as possible.
+Incremental backups are usually relative to the latest backup taken (whatever type), in order to make them as small as possible.
 Hmm, need to decide on the best way forward.
+  - Scheduled verifications of old archives, to  detect bit rot on storage media, could be useful

 # Projects this script benefits from
  1. [The wonderful dar achiver](https://github.com/Edrusb/DAR + https://github.com/Edrusb/DAR)